-One answer may be too straight forward.
+One answer may be too straightforward.
 Hotels charge these prices because they can.
-The items are conveniently located in the room and you don’t have to put on a pair of pants and march outside to find a convenience store to get a drink or something to eat, or the hotel might want a traveler to go down to the hotel bar or hotel restaurant.
+The items are conveniently located in the room, and you don’t have to put on a pair of pants and march outside to find a convenience store to get a drink or something to eat.
+Another answer is that the hotel wants travelers to go down to the hotel restaurant or bar to spend their money.
 The high prices could spur someone to opt for an alternative where the hotel could make more money.

 One problem that hotels cite for losing money from minibars is from theft.
 People take the items or don’t end up paying for them even when billed.
 Others replace liquor with water or replace a snack with another cheaper item.
-Another problem comes from the price to restock the items or replace the ones that have expired.
-Hotels have to throw away items that have gone beyond their expiration date which comes out as a loss.
+Another problem comes from the cost to restock the items or replace the ones that have expired.
+Hotels must throw away items that have gone beyond their expiration date.
+This comes out as a loss.

 Why don’t the hotels lower the price and sell more?
 They would probably have to hire even more staff members to tend to the minibars because of the time it would take to check and restock every room and to figure out what to bill the traveler.
 There would simply be more for the staff to do.
 Many hotels have opted for vending machines instead and have gotten rid of their minibars.
 Other chains have removed their minibars entirely, as many Hyatt and Hilton hotels have done.

-Some hotel chains have made their minibars more exclusive and offer items that can’t be purchased in a convenience store in order to make the minibar more enticing.
-Some offer premium items that are specific to the area such as craft beer from a local brewery.
-But the biggest sellers from a minibar happen to be the most simple.
-Bottled water is the number one purchase, followed by Diet Coke, while on the snack end, travelers reach for a can of over-priced Pringles or M&M’s.
+Some hotel chains have made their minibars more exclusive and offer items that can’t be purchased in a convenience store to make the minibar more enticing.
+Some offer premium items that are specific to the area, such as craft beer from a local brewery.
+But the biggest sellers from a minibar happen to be the simplest.
+Bottled water is the number one purchase followed by Diet Coke, while on the snack end, travelers reach for a can of over-priced Pringles or M&M’s.

-The minibar began in the early 1960s when a German company called Siegas introduced it to be used in high-end hotels, and it found its first home in the Madison Hotel in Washington D.C. in 1963.
+The minibar began in the early 1960s when a German company called Siegas introduced it to be used in high-end hotels.
+It found its first home in the Madison Hotel in Washington, DC in 1963.
 It spread globally when the Hong Kong Hilton became the first hotel to stock its minibars with liquor in 1974.
 The bars were included in all 840 rooms of the hotel, and it was such a hit for Hilton’s bottom line that they began to put them in all their hotels.
-From there the minibar spread to other chains and other luxury hotels.
+From there, the minibar spread to other chains and other luxury hotels.